tim-smart/effect-io-ai/effect/Effect-fromFiberEffect.md

 # fromFiberEffect

-Creates an `Effect` value that represents the exit value of the specified fiber.
+Creates an `Effect` value that represents the exit value of a fiber obtained from an effect.

 To import and use `fromFiberEffect` from the "Effect" module: